Job security of young researchers depends on academic performance of universities

 secondary, and can be omitted.
 To guarantee a fair examination, there

 should be three independent examiners, so that in case of disagreement

 the final decision is by majority vote; to prevent Anglophone

 The foundation for a fair doctoral examination must be a written

-student is under pressure to support the supervisor’s work and
+student will then be under pressure to support the supervisor’s work and

 ideas, which contradicts the principle of academic independence.
 Given